BlueNightSt4rs/BlueNightSt4rs/README.md

-@BlueGliterss is spam following acc.

-     ( I don't use it often )
+@BlueGliterss is spam following acc,, I don't use it often.